paulo-fernando-silva/vscOctaveDebugger/readme.md

 * Set breakpoints as needed.
 * Press the `DEBUG` '▷' button or F5 to start debugging.
 * Open the `DEBUG CONSOLE` to view any output from your program or to interact with it.
-Commands will be sent directly to octave.
+Commands will be sent directly to Octave.
 Note that `octave-cli` must be installed on your system.
 You can download it [here](https://www.gnu.org/software/octave/download.html).

 ## Understanding the Debug Session Configuration